 The Join tool and many other tools in the Join category have select functionality.
-Don't forget you can deselect and rename un-needed fields right in the Join tools.
-No need to use a separate Select.
+You can deselect/rename/reorder fields right in the Join tool.
+This only applies to records being joined, right and left non-joins will keep their input format.